ashtin23/angular-tutorial/README.md

 # Teach Yourself
 For this project, I decided to teach myself AngularJS.
+I worked in StackBlitz, a controlled environment, to begin creating my first app in AngularJS.
+The application is an oline store that currently has three different types of phones in its inventory.
+Each product includes a description, and also will redirect you to a product page if you click on the title.
+They also include buttons to share, which currently only function to provide an alert, as well as a button that notifies the user if a product above a certain price goes on sale.
+Each component currently has working routers.

 ## View application
 https://angular-h7fhuq.stackblitz.io/